Medical Education Fellowship Faculty

 About Me

 Sundip Patel, MD, is an Associate Professor of Emergency Medicine and Assistant Dean of Curriculum - Phase 2 at Cooper Medical School of Rowan University (CMSRU).
-He also serves as the Emergency Medicine Clerkship Director at the CMSRU.
 Dr. Patel graduated from Villanova University summa cum laude and received his medical degree from UMDNJ-Robert Wood Johnson Medical School – Camden.
 He completed his residency in Emergency Medicine at Cooper University Hospital where he served as chief resident of the program.
 In addition, Dr. Patel completed the EMF/ACEP Teaching Fellowship Program to further enhance his skills in teaching medical students.

 Andrew L Nyce, MD